Karl Taylor Compton: Cooperation with the military (1933–1949)

-In 1933, U.S. President Roosevelt asked Compton to chair a new Scientific Advisory Board that lasted two years.
+In 1933, U.S. President Roosevelt asked Compton to chair a new "Scientific Advisory Board" that lasted two years.
 This put him into a forefront of scientists that perceived a need for reliable scientific advice at the highest levels of government.
 The start of World War II motivated the start of the National Defense Research Committee (NDRC), created in 1940 under the chairmanship of Vannevar Bush.
-Compton was a member of the NDRC and became head of Division D which was responsible for assembling a group of academic and industrial engineers and scientists that would study primarily radar, fire control and thermal radiation.
-In 1941, the NDRC was assimilated into the Office of Scientific Research and Development (OSRD) where Compton chaired the United States Radar Mission to the United Kingdom.
-In August 1942, Roosevelt appointed Compton to the Rubber Survey Committee, which investigated and made recommendations to help resolve conflicts on technical direction in the development of synthetic rubber, arising due to the loss of rubber supply during the war.
+Compton was a member of the NDRC and became head of the division responsible for assembling a group of academic and industrial engineers and scientists that would study primarily radar, fire control and thermal radiation.
+In 1941, the NDRC was assimilated into the Office of Scientific Research and Development (OSRD) where Compton chaired the "United States Radar Mission" to the United Kingdom.

+In August 1942, Roosevelt appointed Compton to the "Rubber Survey Committee", which investigated and made recommendations to help resolve conflicts on technical direction in the development of synthetic rubber, arising due to the loss of rubber supply during the war.

 In 1945, Compton was selected as one of eight members of the Interim Committee appointed to advise President Harry S. Truman on the use of the atomic bomb.
 When Japan surrendered in 1945, World War II came to an end and Compton left the OSRD.
 In 1946, Compton chaired the President's Advisory Commission on Military Training.
+After a visit to Japan, Compton wrote an article in The Atlantic entitled "What If The United States Had Never Dropped The Atomic Bomb?" in which he argues that the dropping the bomb saved hundreds of thousands of lives; President Harry S Truman responded in agreement.

 From 1946 to 1948, he was a member of the Naval Research Advisory Committee.
 Compton chaired the Joint Research and Development Board from 1948 to 1949, when he stepped down for health reasons.